sjp38/linux/for_damon_patches/cv.rst

-We evaluated DAMON's overhead, monitoring quality and usefulness using 24 realistic workloads on my QEMU/KVM based virtual machine running a kernel that v22 DAMON patchset is applied.
+We evaluated DAMON's overhead, monitoring quality and usefulness using 24 realistic workloads on my QEMU/KVM based virtual machine running a kernel that v23 DAMON patchset is applied.

 DAMON is lightweight.
-It increases system memory usage by 0.25% and slows target workloads down by 0.89%.
+It increases system memory usage by 0.42% and slows target workloads down by 0.39%.

 DAMON is accurate and useful for memory management optimizations.
-An experimental DAMON-based operation scheme for THP, 'ethp', removes 81.73% of THP memory overheads while preserving 95.29% of THP speedup.
-Another experimental DAMON-based 'proactive reclamation' implementation, 'prcl', reduces 91.30% of residential sets and 23.45% of system memory footprint while incurring only 2.08% runtime overhead in the best case (parsec3/freqmine).
+An experimental DAMON-based operation scheme for THP, 'ethp', removes 81.45% of THP memory overheads while preserving 50.09% of THP speedup.
+Another experimental DAMON-based 'proactive reclamation' implementation, 'prcl', reduces 91.45% of residential sets and 22.91% of system memory footprint while incurring only 2.43% runtime overhead in the best case (parsec3/freqmine).

-NOTE that the experimentail THP optimization and proactive reclamation are not for production but only for proof of concepts.
+NOTE that the experimental THP optimization and proactive reclamation are not for production but only for proof of concepts.

 Please refer to the official document[1] or "Documentation/admin-guide/mm: Add